venicegeo/vzutil-versioning/web/README.md

 /list/projects/:org             List known projects in an organization
 ```

-For normal users, simply use the `/ui` endpoint in browser
+For normal users, simply use the `/ui` endpoint in a browser.
+This provides all the above functionality with an easier to use interface.